gomods/athens/docs/content/faq.md

 One final note - we use "caching" in lots of our docs, and that's technically wrong because no data is evicted or expires.
 We'll need to update that terminology.

-### Can the proxy authenticate to private repositories?
+### Can the Athens proxy authenticate to private repositories?

 _TL;DR: yes, with proper authentication configuration defined on the Athens proxy host._